 So, the auto-assign feature makes it very easy for your proxy settings to work automagically.
 And the override capabilities give this extension the fine-grained control that so many technology professionals have been craving for so long.

 You can set the override behavior to:

 - Use your system proxy (whatever you set in your OS as the default)

 - Use a specific proxy from your list

 We hope you love it!
-The beta of this extension is available now and there is plenty of room for feedback.
+The extension is available now and we're always accepting feedback.
 We are waiting to hear from you about any added controls or interface changes you think of!
 The idea is to make it a super efficient way for you to manage multiple proxies in Ghost Browser.
-If you have suggestions – i.e. if you want to have every tab open with the automatic rotation – or anything else, let us know in the comments!
+If you have suggestions let us know in the comments!